 CPR can save lives, especially when given to a young, relatively healthy person right after their heart stops.
-In some cases, CPR may return the person to the same health they were in before their heart stopped.
+After CPR, some people return to about the same health they were in before their heart stopped.
 This is more likely if the person does not have serious health problems, and if CPR is started quickly after their heart stops.

 CPR might or might not work to re-start your heart.
 It is more likely to work if you are relatively healthy before a cardiac arrest.
 The chances of surviving are a little better if CPR is started quickly after the heart stops and if you receive CPR in the hospital.
-About one in six people who get CPR while in the hospital survives their hospital stay, and five in six people die.
+About 18 out of 100 people who get CPR while in the hospital survive their hospital stay, and about 82 out of 100 people die.
 Survival chances for you may be more or less, depending on your health problems.